- This sounds easy, what could go wrong?

 As a rule, Capital Guardians will ensure that the Direct Debit amount is double the minimum balance selected by the customer.

-The right minimum balance and direct debit amount depends on the number and type of suppliers that are selected.
-Further, where avoidable, Capital Guardians does not want to direct debit an account more than once per month, so the value of a months expenses would be approximately correct as a minimum ‘trigger’ amount.
+The right minimum balance and direct debit amount depend on the number and type of suppliers that are selected.
+Further, where avoidable, Capital Guardians does not want to direct debit an account more than once per month, so the value of a month’s expenses would be approximately correct as a minimum ‘trigger’ amount.

 Notwithstanding an initial estimate, the right minimum and direct debit amount will become apparent after a few months of transactions and changes can be made at this time.